-I'll be honest, there are more challenging courses in Iowa.
+I'll be honest, there may be more challenging courses in Iowa.
 This is not Camden II or West Lake, but don't underestimate it.
 East Lake is a very solid course!
 They have hosted PDGA Sanctioned Tournaments and it's definitely worth checking out.
-If one lives in one of the adjacent towns, then I'd say it's definitely worth the drive over to check it out.
+If one lives in one of the adjacent towns, it's definitely worth the drive over to check it out.
+Even if you are from Ottumwa, come over and spend a day here in Mount Pleasant.
+You'll have a good time.
 Any further, then just schedule a stop when you happen to be driving through Mt Pleasant.
 There are plenty of potential road trips in SE Iowa that can take you through Mt Pleasant.

 You won't need any special footwear or clothing here.
 You may want some liquid for the hotter days, since you'll be playing in some open fields.
 This course was really well designed.
 The designers did a great job in covering all the bases and maximizing the potential of the land.
 For that I can say "Well done!".

 8 of 8 people found this review helpful.